General Motors. Pixabay Image

 (click image to expand)

-General Motors’ market share in the United Kingdom totaled roughly 9% in fiscal 2016 and as much as 10% in fiscal 2015.
+General Motors had a market share of 9% in the United Kingdom in fiscal 2016 and 10% in fiscal 2015.

-Again, these are the last known market share data before the exit of GM in the European market in 2017.
+These are the most recent market share data available before General Motors exited the European market in 2017.

 U.S. Vehicle Sales Growth Rates